jkarthic-akamai/ABR-Broadcaster/INSTALL.md

 sudo xcodebuild -license
 ```

-The below installation procedure is tested on macOS High Sierra, Ubuntu 14.04 and Ubuntu 18.04.
+The below installation procedure is tested on macOS High Sierra and Ubuntu 18.04.
 Some these steps might need a little modification if they don't work or apply for your OS version.

 # Quick Install